Monday, 27 February 2017

 Fact 5: Lincoln risked his life while fulfilling his duties as commander-in-chief of the American military.

 At the Battle of Fort Stevens in 1864 Lincoln actually came under Confederate fire, making him the second and last sitting president to be in such a position, the first being James Madison at the Battle of Bladensburg in 1814.
 At 6’4” Lincoln stood a foot taller than Madison, greatly increasing his peril.
 This episode was not an exception to Lincoln's involved role in the war.
 As commander-in-chief, Lincoln exercised the highest authority over the American military.
 Applying his old talent for self-education, Lincoln began to voraciously study the principles that composed contemporary military thought.
 He made the decision to resupply Fort Sumter, which prompted the Confederate barrage igniting the Civil War, and continued to take an active hand in formulating the grand strategy of the war.
 Lincoln appointed every top general in the Union army, including Ulysses S. Grant.
 Aides would often find him in the telegraph office poring over dispatches from the field—some days he would visit the office four or more times.
-In addition to making frequent appearances in camps and at parades, Lincoln even personally tested such new pieces of military technology as the “coffee-mill” machine gun and the Spencer repeating rifle.
+In addition to making frequent appearances in camps and at parades, Lincoln even personally tested such new pieces of military technology as the “coffee-mill” machine gun and the Spencer repeating rifle

 Fact 6: Lincoln violated some civil liberties to further the war effort.